 With some DNS providers, you might not be able to include '_' characters in TXT record names.
 In those cases, you can omit '_amazonses.' from the TXT record name, making the DNS record name 'yourdomain.com'.

 Can I send from multiple different domains across each of my projects?

 Delighted supports setting up one custom sending domain to use across all of your projects.

 I added the records to my DNS settings.
 How long will this process take?

 DNS records will include what is called a TTL (Time To Live), which is specified within your DNS settings.
 This value determines how long it will take before a DNS change goes into effect.
-TTL values are often specified in the same area where you add the CNAME and TXT values, but may also be located within your DNS account settings.
+TTL values are often specified in the same area where you add the CNAME values, but may also be located within your DNS account settings.